One-loop finiteness in higher-derivative $6D$, ${\cal N}=(1,0)$ super Yang-Mills -- hypermultiplet system: Harmonic superspace formulation of the higher-derivative gauge theory with hypermultiplet

 In this paper we use the Hermitian gauge group generators $t^A$ which are normalized by the condition $\mbox{tr}(t^A t^B) = \delta^{AB}/2$.
 The gauge transformations in the harmonic superspace are parametrized by a real (with respect to the tilde-conjugation) analytic superfield $\lambda = \lambda^A t^A$, $\widetilde{\lambda} = \lambda$, and are written in the form

 We will consider the $6D$, ${\cal N}=(1,0)$ supergauge higher-derivative theory interacting with the higher-derivative hypermultiplet described by the analytic superfield $q^+ = q^{+A} t^A$.
-For the latter we assume the action which, besides the ``minimal'' part characterized by the same coupling constant $e_0$ as the gauge part $\sim (F^{++})^2$, contains the new interaction term \footnote{Higher-derivative generalizations of the standard kinetic term for $q^+$ were previously considered in \cite{Ivanov:2005kz}.
-In particular, both parts of the $q^+$ action in \eqref{Action} are particular cases of some general gauge-invariant kinetic term given in eq.
-(2.17) of \cite{Ivanov:2005kz}.
-Indeed, in the central basis of $6D$ harmonic superspace these two parts are simplified to the expressions (up to total derivatives) $\sim \mbox{tr}\int d^{14}z\,du\, \widetilde{q}^+ (\nabla^{--})^2\nabla^{++} q^+$ and $\sim \mbox{tr}\int d^{14} z\,du\, \widetilde{q}^+\nabla^{--}q^+$.}:
+For the latter we assume the action which, besides the ``minimal'' part (coinciding with the expression $S_2$ in Ref. \cite{Ivanov:2005kz}) characterized by the same coupling constant $e_0$ as the gauge part $\sim (F^{++})^2$, contains the interaction term proportional to $F^{++}$ (coinciding with the expression $S_1$ in Ref. \cite{Ivanov:2005kz})

 with an arbitrary dimensionless numerical parameter $\xi$.
 The covariant analytic d'Alembertian $\sB$ in six dimensions is defined as

 where $\nabla^{\pm\pm} =D^{\pm\pm} + iV^{\pm\pm}$.
 When acting on the analytic superfields, this operator is reduced to \cite{Buchbinder:2014sna}: